 There is a bit more to learn, so let’s do this in steps.
 We’ll gather some intelligence, align that to some facts, and send you shopping with a budget and some suggestions.

 Step 1: Reconnaissance

 What do you know about this Scotch drinker?
 Try to pick up a few hints when he’s chatting about his favorite subject.
 Here are some of the keywords that will help you on your search for an appropriate gift.
 Try to remember how your target spoke of them.
 It could be critical.

-Coke – If your target is mixing Scotch with Coke, soda or any other soft drink, buy them Johnny Walker Red and move on to the next giftee.
+Coke – If your target is mixing Scotch with Coke, soda or any other soft drink, buy them Johnnie Walker Red and move on to the next giftee.

 ‘eyelah’ – If you heard your Scotch lover waxing euphoric about ‘eyelah’, that refers to Islay, which is an island off the West coast of Scotland.
 This is someone into the more challenging whiskies.
 See smoke, peat below.

 Ice – A connoisseur does not ice his Scotch, except for rare occasions.
 A serial icer?
-Get him Johnny Walker Black and call it a day.
+Get him Johnnie Walker Black and call it a day.

 Peat – A common fuel source in tree-scarce areas of Scotland, it also flavors the water (as in peat bog, of which Scotland has many).
 Pay attention to your target’s attitude on peat.
 A ‘peat monster’ is not going to be appreciated by someone who prefers milder whiskies.

 Phenolics – Aromas of tar and diesel.
 Yes, some folks like this.
 Big, hairy-knuckled types.
 Peated and smoky whiskies are their thing.
 Haters REALLY hate this stuff.